For information on applying for paid internships, click here.

 Photo and Art

-Candidates for the photo and art internship must be available to work in Slate’s New York office at least two full days per week in the spring.
+Candidates for the photo and art internship must be available to work in Slate’s New York office at least two full days per week in the spring and fall, and four full days in the summer.
 They should be highly organized visual thinkers who are comfortable working efficiently and without much supervision.
 Interns will gain hands-on experience editing photos, producing slideshows, and selecting art.
 This is an editing—not shooting—internship; however, there are ample opportunities for motivated interns to work on special projects and publish their work.
 To apply, email a cover letter that clearly outlines your availability, a résumé, and links to visual works online (no PDF or attachment files please) to firstname.lastname@example.org.

-Candidates for the politics internship must be available to work in Slate’s Washington, D.C. office at least two full days per week in the spring.
+Candidates for the politics internship must be available to work in Slate’s Washington, D.C. office at least two full days per week in the spring and fall, and four full days in the summer.
 They must be highly organized, have a proven interest in politics, and be very familiar with Slate.
 They must also be able to work quickly, efficiently, and without much supervision.
 For the right candidate, there may be opportunity for occasional writing.
 Candidates must be full-time students in college or graduate school.
 To apply, email a résumé; a 300-word critique of any Slate story from the last year relating to politics, policy, the law, or other Washington-related topics; and three clips or writing samples to email@example.com.
 Please use the subject line "Slate D.C.
 Internship."

-Candidates for the Slatest internship must be available to work in Slate’s New York office at least two full days per week in the spring.
+Candidates for the Slatest internship must be available to work in Slate’s New York office at least two full days per week in the spring and fall, and four full days in the summer.
 Candidates must be highly energetic, self-starting individuals who have a nose for news, along with sharp and quick writing skills.
 Applicants should be tech-savvy and have great editorial judgment.
 Previous reporting experience is a plus, and the ability to write clean, quick, and clear copy is a must.
 To apply, email a résumé and very brief statement of interest to firstname.lastname@example.org.